The Coding Pad

 Advocating for the Right CMS, not the Best CMS

 Since I started writing the MODx Beginner series I’ve received a lot of emails from people asking me what my favorite CMS is.
-Because I blog extensively about both Drupal and MODx and have my blog running on Wordpress, there is an assumption out there that surely I must prefer one to the other.
+Because I blog extensively about both Drupal and MODx and have my blog running on WordPress, there is an assumption out there that surely I must prefer one to the other.
 Is this a reasonable expectation or the by-product of a brand-loyalty mentality that assumes that there is “a” best product/CMS/platform, etc?

 If you’re a frequent visitor on web development forums and such I’m sure you’ve countered numerous posts about this very same question.
 “Which is the best CMS?”
 People are constantly asking “what CMS should I use?” as if there was one CMS for every job.
 There are even contests and awards given for the best this and that CMS.
 I am always hard pressed when asked this question and the simple reason is this, I don’t believe there is such a thing as “the” best CMS.
 My answer to the question “which CMS do you prefer” is always the same: “IT DEPENDS”.